There’s More To P2P Lending Than Is Commonly Understood…

 Don’t be deceived.
-Your investment profit is determined by mathematical expectancy (most simply understood as probability times payoff).
-Expectancy=(Gain on a Winning Bet * Probability of Win) + (Loss on a Losing Bet * Probability of Loss).
+Your investment profit is determined by mathematical expectancy (Expectancy=(Gain on a Winning Bet * Probability of Win) + (Loss on a Losing Bet * Probability of Loss), or more commonly understood as “probability times payoff”).

 When filtered through that lens, the problems with peer to peer lending are immediately obvious: